Geometric Structures Induced by Deformations of the Legendre Transform

-This means that the geometry that arises from the R\'{e}nyi divergence is susceptible of being complexified.
-Furthermore, when evaluated on arguments that correspond to probability distributions (i.e. $x^a=\log p^{a}$ and $y^{a}=\log q^{a}$, we note that the first two terms in Eq.~\eqref{eq:phi_div} vanish, and therefore R\'{e}nyi's divergence itself serves as the K\"{a}hler potential.
+This means that the geometry that arises from the R\'{e}nyi divergence is susceptible to being complexified.
+Furthermore, when evaluated on arguments that correspond to probability distributions (i.e., $x^a=\log p^{a}$ and $y^{a}=\log q^{a}$) then the first two terms in Equation~\eqref{eq:phi_div} vanish, and therefore the R\'{e}nyi divergence itself serves as the K\"{a}hler potential.